nextflow-io/website/content/blog/2014/using-docker-in-hpc-cluster.md

 As I work as a research engineer in a bioinformatics lab I experience on a daily basis the difficulties related on keeping such a piece of software consistent.

-Computing enviroments can change frequently in order to test new pieces of software or maybe because system libraries need to be updated.
+Computing environments can change frequently in order to test new pieces of software or maybe because system libraries need to be updated.
 For this reason replicating the results of a data analysis over time can be a challenging task.